 - 4.4.1 The City Council has incurred costs relating to legal, finance and project management.
 It should be noted that there is no DfE funding support for these costs.
-However, it has been agreed that Cockburn MAT will reimburse £1,500 towards the legal fees that have been incurred. - 4.4.2 On the basis that the staff have already transferred from LCC to the Governing Body, LCC has not accepted any indemnities around staffing which substantially reduces the risk that the Council would be liable for future costs arising from Employment Tribunals should any arise.
+However, it has been agreed that Priesthorpe School will reimburse £2,500 towards the legal fees that have been incurred on the non-PFI school conversions. - 4.4.2 On the basis that the staff have already transferred from LCC to the Governing Body once the school converted to a Foundation Trust, LCC has not accepted any indemnities around staffing which substantially reduces the risk that the Council would be liable for future costs arising from Employment Tribunals should any arise.